National Baptist Convention, USA: Statistics

-In 2014, the Pew Research Center estimated 23% of its membership were 65 and older, 36% aged 50–64, 30% aged 30–49, and 11% aged 18–29; in 2007, 14% of the National Baptist Convention's membership were aged 18–29, 35% aged 30–49, 29% aged 50–64, and 21% aged 65 and older.
-The largest generational group as of 2014 were Baby Boomers (43%), followed by Generation X (28%).
+In 2014, the Pew Research Center estimated 23% of its membership were 65 and older; 36% aged 50–64; 30% aged 30–49; and 11% aged 18–29.
+In 2007, 14% of the National Baptist Convention's membership were aged 18–29; 35% aged 30–49; 29% aged 50–64; and 21% aged 65 and older.
+The largest generational group as of 2014 was the Baby boomers (43%); boomers were followed by Generation X (28%).
 The Silent Generation was the third largest (14%) and Millennials were fourth (13%).
 From 2007 to 2014, membership of Millennials and Generation X increased, replacing the Silent Generation (at 20% in 2007).
+Altogether, individuals aged from 18 to 49 made up 41% of the convention, while 59% were aged 50 and up in 2014.
 An estimated 61% of the National Baptist Convention was made up of women, and 39% men at the 2014 study.
-Ethnically, the convention remained predominantly African American (99%), with Hispanics and Latin Americans being the second largest group (1%).
+Ethnically, the convention remained predominantly African American (99%), with Hispanics and Latino Americans being the second largest group (1%).
 Less than 1% were White, and less than 1% each were Asian or of another race or ethnicity.

-Theologically, 90% of the convention's membership believed in God with absolute certainty, and 8% believed fairly certainly.
-About 91% of the convention believed religion was very important and 8% considered it somewhat important.
-At least 60% of National Baptists attended church weekly and 82% prayed at least daily; 54% of National Baptists attended bible study and Sunday schools weekly, and 23% seldom or never have.
+Theologically, 90% of the convention's membership believed in God with "absolute certainty," and 8% believed "fairly certainly."
+About 91% of the convention believed religion was "very important" and 8% considered it "somewhat important."
+At least 60% of National Baptists attended church weekly and 82% prayed at least daily; 54% of National Baptists attended bible study and Sunday schools weekly, and 23% seldom or never did so.
 The majority of its members read Scripture either weekly or once a week, and 64% believed all of the Bible should be taken literally.
 Of its Bible-reading population, 21% believed not all of the Bible should be taken literally, and 7% believed it was not the Word of God.

-Governance
+Organization

-The National Baptist Convention is a convention governed similar to a presbytery yet allows its member churches to govern themselves under the congregationalist polity.
+The National Baptist Convention is governed as a convention with similarities to a presbytery, yet allowing its member churches to govern themselves under the congregationalist polity.
+The NBC USA's churches—per its statement of faith—are led by pastors or bishops, and deacons.
+Within the Baptist tradition according to the 1689 Baptist Confession, the terms "pastor", "elder" and "bishop" constitute a single office.